Kallias254/fernfolio-11ty-template/src/projects/first-project.md

 title: Luxury Resort Email Campaign
 emoji: 💆‍♀️
 date: 2019-01-01T00:00:00.000Z
-summary: API to translate cat speech to english
+summary: Email campaign
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
 tags:
-  - golang
-  - graphQL
+  - travel
-  - aws
+  - lifestyle
 ---
 Dear \[Name],